ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 names, it is important to describe the mechanism to reduce the risk of conflicts.

-There are three strategies for labeling header parameters:
+There are three strategies for labeling Header Parameters:

 1. Registered parameter labels.
 These labels are coordinated through the IANA "JSON Web Proof Header Parameters" registry, which protects against